cmu-phil/tetrad-fx/README.md

 These instructions have been tested on Intel and M1-Max Macs but not other platforms yet.
 On a Mac, it makes a DMG installer file.

+If we continue with the project, we will make downloadable signed installer files available for various platforms.